directvt/vtm/doc/vt-input-mode.md

 #### Physical keys

-The strings generated by the keystroke is not mapped wth physical keys because it depends on modifiers state and the national keyboard layout.

-The `KeyId` is incremented by 2 for each generic key, providing two `KeyId` placeholders for each physical key to distinguish between Left and Right (or Numpad) in the last bit.
-Ignore the last bit of `KeyId` for tracking generic keys.
+The `<KeyId>` is incremented by 2 for each generic key, providing two `<KeyId>` placeholders for each physical key to distinguish between Left and Right (or Numpad) in the last bit.
+Ignore the last bit of `<KeyId>` for tracking generic keys.

 Key ID | Name             | Physical Key                  | Scan Code        | Notes
 -------|------------------|-------------------------------|------------------|------